 HR=hazard ratio.
-NAI=neuraminidase inhibitor.
-Cox regression shared frailty model (adjusted for treatment propensity and in hospital steroid or antibiotic use) [18].
+NAI=neuraminidase inhibitor. \Cox regression shared frailty model (adjusted for treatment propensity and in hospital steroid or antibiotic use) [18].

-542 One observational study published in late 2013 on hospitalised children with laboratory-confirmed influenza infection analysed whether treatment with neuraminidase inhibitors improved survival of critically ill children aged 0-17 years [27].
-In a multivariate model that included mechanical ventilation and other factors associated with disease severity, the estimated risk of death was reduced in NAI-treated individuals (OR 0.36; 95% CI 0.16-0.83)

-compared to patients without treatment.
+One observational study published in late 2013 on hospitalised children with laboratory-confirmed influenza infection analysed whether treatment with neuraminidase inhibitors improved survival of critically ill children aged 0-17 years [26].
+In a multivariate model that included mechanical ventilation and other factors associated with disease severity, the estimated risk of death was reduced in NAI-treated individuals (OR 0.36; 95% CI 0.16-0.83) compared to patients without treatment.
 In addition, treatment within 48 hours from onset of symptoms was associated with improved survival (p=0.04).

-548 Severe outcomes in pregnant women
+Severe outcomes in pregnant women

-Pregnancy is a known risk factor for severe influenza disease, as also noted for the 2009 influenza A(H1N1)pdm09 549 pandemic, and a systematic review published by Mosby et al in 2011 was drawn to the attention of the group by 550 one of the experts [24].
-This systematic review identified five observational studies, in which neuraminidase 551 inhibitors administered within 48 hours from onset of symptoms compatible with influenza, conferred decreased 552 risk of severe disease [24].
-No meta-analysis was conducted, but in the identified studies Louie et al. in 2010 553 reported an increased risk of being admitted to the intensive care unit (ICU) or to die if treatment was initiated 554 555 later than 48 hours from onset of symptoms (RR 4.3 95% CI 1.4-13.7) [33].
-Creanga et al. reported 3.3% of 556 pregnant women who received oseltamivir treatment within two days of symptom onset had severe illness compared with 21.4% and 44.4% pregnant women who started treatment three to four days and five days, 557 respectively or more after symptom onset (P=.002 for trend) [34].
-Siston et al. reported that pregnant women who 558 had treatment initiated more than four days from onset of symptoms were more likely to be admitted to the ICU 559 (RR 6.0 05% CI 3.5-10.6) [35].
-560
+During the 2009 influenza A(H1N1)pdm09 pandemic, pregnancy was shown to be a risk factor for developing severe influenza disease or needing hospital admission, and a systematic review published by Mosby et al. in 2011 was drawn to the attention of the group by one of the experts [23].
+This systematic review identified five observational studies, in which neuraminidase inhibitors administered within 48 hours from onset of symptoms compatible with influenza, conferred decreased risk of severe disease [23].
+No meta-analysis was conducted, but more detailed results are available from three of them: Louie et al. reported in 2010 an increased risk of being admitted to the intensive care unit (ICU) or to die if treatment was initiated later than 48 hours from onset of symptoms (RR 4.3 95% CI 1.4-13.7) [34].
+Creanga et al. reported 3.3% of pregnant women who received oseltamivir treatment within two days of symptom onset had severe illness compared with 21.4% and 44.4% pregnant women who started treatment three to four days and five days, respectively or more after symptom onset (P=.002 for trend) [35].
+Siston et al. reported that pregnant women who had treatment initiated more than four days from onset of symptoms were more likely to be admitted to the ICU (RR 6.0 05% CI 3.5-10.6) [36].
+However, evidence from studies carried out during seasonal influenza epidemics does not unequivocally confirm pregnancy to be a risk factor for severe disease following seasonal influenza infection [37].